garrandall/popular-music-data/tracks/can-t-deny-it-fabolous-nate-dogg.md

 Ghetto Fabolous, nigga I ride 'til I die
 Hollerin 1-8-7 when I ride through the Stuy, fool

 It ain't really dat hard, to get fucked up
 Its really quite easy, just step up
 I'ma knock him so hard, on his butt
 Just like he been drinkin, like he drunk
 The fat bitch stood up, just stood up
 She bout to be steamin, turn it up
-You wont hear a thang, know you won't
+You won't hear a thang, know you won't
 You too busy sleepin, won't wake up
 You can't deny it